 - (i) Qualifying expenditure: This is the operating expenditure described in the RfL(I) Station Access Conditions and relevant Annexes incurred by RfL(I) calculated in accordance with the formula specified in the RfL(I) Station Access Conditions and relevant Annexes.
 The formula apportions the qualifying expenditure between Railway Undertakings by taking into account each Railway Undertaking's vehicle departures at the RfL(I) Station.
 The qualifying expenditure is levied on all Railway Undertakings using the relevant RfL(I) Station. - (ii) Long term charge: The long term charge will reflect RfL(I)'s costs of the maintenance, renewal and repair activities at each RfL(I) Station.
 The charge will be recovered from all Railway Undertakings whose services stop at the RfL(I) Station in proportion to the number of vehicle departures for each Railway Undertaking.
-The amount of the long term charge will be specified in the relevant Annexes to the RfL(I) Station Access Conditions for each RfL(I) Station and will be reviewed as per the specified formula. - (iii) IRC: The purpose of the IRC is to recover publicly funded capital costs of the RfL(I) Stations in accordance with paragraph 1(6) of Schedule 3 of the Rail Regulations 2016.
-Section 5.3.4.1 sets out further background on the IRC in the context of the Track Access Charge, which applies equally in respect of the Station Access Charge.
-As noted above, the project spend to which the IRC for the RfL(I) Stations applies has excluded the project spend for the LUL Stations.
+The amount of the long term charge will be specified in the relevant Annexes to the RfL(I) Station Access Conditions for each RfL(I) Station and will be reviewed as per the specified formula.

+(iii) IRC: The purpose of an IRC will be to recover publicly funded capital costs of the RfL(I) Stations in accordance with paragraph 1(6) of Schedule 3 of the Rail Regulations 2016.
+RfL(I) does not currently levy such a charge, so this is a potential future charge only.